In Globasa, a relatively strict word order is applied within phrases.

 Noun phrases must always end in either a noun or a pronoun.
 Whenever a noun is understood and omitted, a pronoun must replace it, rather than leaving a specifier or complement hanging.
 Without the use of pronouns to complete noun phrases, such phrases would have different meanings or create incomplete and therefore ungrammatical sentences.

-Bante ergo velosi ji bante ergo hanman.
+Banete ergo velosi ji banete ergo hanman.

 Some work quickly and some work slowly.